phoenixframework/phoenix/README.md

 2. Create a new Phoenix application

         mix phoenix.new your_app /path/to/scaffold/your_app

-    *Important*: Run task from your installation directory.
-Note that `/path/to/scaffold/your_app` should not be inside the phoenix repo.
-Instead, provide a relative or fully-qualified path outside of the phoenix repository.
+    *Important*: Run this task in the Phoenix installation directory cloned in the step above.
+The path provided: `/path/to/scaffold/your_app/` should be outside of the framework installation directory.
+This will either create a new application directory or install the application into an existing directory.

+    #### Examples:
+        mix phoenix.new your_app /Users/you/projects/my_app
+        mix phoenix.new your_app ../relative_path/my_app

 3. Change directory to `/path/to/scaffold/your_app`.
 Install dependencies and start web server